regolith-labs/steel/README.md

 # Steel

-**Steel is a minimal framework for Solana smart contract development.** It provides of a set of helper functions, macros, and code patterns for organizing contract codebases.
-It is generally designed to be an unopinionated toolkit, providing reliable structure, minimizing boilerplate, and maximizing flexibility.
+**Steel is a minimal framework for Solana smart contract development.** It provides of a set of helper functions, macros, and code patterns for scaffolding smart contracts.
+It is generally designed to be unopinionated, minimizing boilerplate and maximizing flexibility.

 ## Notes